 - anticipate that work will flow from this description as it is used to assist in the development of curricula and identification of areas for research

 Direct access — the patient/client directly asks the physical therapist to provide services (the patient refers themselves) and the physical therapist freely decides his conduct and takes full responsibility for it.
-Also, the physical therapist has direct access to patients/clients and determines which need a physical therapy assessment/intervention without referral from a third party.
+Also, the physical therapist has direct access to patients/clients and determines their need for the physical therapist’s examination/assessment and intervention/treatment without referral from a third party.

-Disability — is the umbrella term for impairments, activity limitations, and participation restrictions that results from the interaction between an individual’s health condition and the personal and environmental contextual factors.
-Personal factors are the particular background of an individual’s life and living, and comprise features of the individual that are not part of a health condition or health states, such as: gender, race age, fitness, lifestyle, habits, coping styles, social background, education, profession, past and current experience, overall behaviour pattern, character style, individual psychological assets, and other characteristics, all or any of which may play a role in disability in any level.
+Disability — is the umbrella term for impairments, activity limitations, and participation restrictions.
+It denotes the negative aspects of the interaction between an individual (with a health condition) and that individual’s contextual factors (environmental and personal factors)’.
+Personal factors are the particular background of an individual’s life and living, and comprise features of the individual that are not part of a health condition or health states, such as: gender, race, age, fitness, lifestyle, habits, coping styles, social background, education, profession, past and current experience, overall behaviour pattern, character style, individual psychological assets and other characteristics, all or any of which may play a role in disability in any level.
 Environmental factors are external factors that make up the physical, social and attitudinal environment in which people live and conduct their lives.
-Disability can be described at three levels: body (impairment of body function or structure), person (activity limitations), and society (participation restrictions).
+Disability can be described at three levels: body (impairment of body function or structure), person (activity limitations) and society (participation restrictions).
+10-12

 Goals (clinical) — are the intended results of patient/client management.
-Goals indicate changes in impairment, activity limitations, participation restrictions and changes in health, wellness, and fitness needs that are expected as a result of implementing the plan of care/intervention/treatment.
+Goals will encompass changes in impairment, activity limitations, participation restrictions and changes in health, wellness, and fitness needs that are expected as a result of implementing the plan and the intervention/treatment.
 Goals should be measurable and time limited (if required, goals may be expressed in relation to the time expected to achieve them, eg short-term and long-term goals).
+13

-Impairment — is a problem ‘in body function or structure as a significant deviation or loss’; is the manifestation of an underlying pathology; can be temporary or permanent, progressive, regressive or static, intermittent or continuous, slight through to severe.
+Impairment — is a problem “in body function or structure as a significant deviation or loss”; is the manifestation of an underlying pathology; can be temporary or permanent, progressive, regressive or static, intermittent or continuous, slight through to severe.
+10

 Scope of practice — is a statement describing physical therapy within the context of the regulatory environment and evidence base for practice within a jurisdiction.
 Scopes of practice are dynamic, evolving with changes in the evidence base, policy and needs of service users.
-WCPT sets out the internationally agreed scope of practice and member organisations set out the scope of practice agreed in their countries.
+WCPT describes the parameters of a physical therapist’s scope of practice in its description of physical therapy and member organisations set out the agreed scope of practice in their countries.
+16

-Self-referral — ‘Patients are able to refer themselves to a therapist without having to see anyone else first, or without being told to refer themselves by a health professional.
-This can relate to telephone, IT or face-to-face services.’
+Self-referral — “Patients are able to refer themselves to a therapist without having to see anyone else first, or without being told to refer themselves by a health professional.
+This can relate to telephone, IT or face-to-face services.”
+18

 |Approval, review and related policy information|